 Recipe Notes:

-- Using leftover rice.
-If you have leftover rice, it is perfect in this dish.
-If leftover rice is the only rice you are using, simply simmer it with less liquid since it doesn’t need a lot of water and is already cooked.
-If you are just adding it with uncooked rice, you need to add it after you boil and simmer the new rice.
+- Leftover rice.
+Leftover rice is the perfect addition to this dish.
+If leftover rice is the only rice you are using, simmer it with less liquid since it doesn't need a lot of water and is already cooked.
+If you are adding it with uncooked rice, you should add it at the end when the newly cooked rice is soft and tender.

 - Storage.
 Allow the dish to cool down, transfer it to a bowl with a lid, and store it in the refrigerator for up to 5 days.
 Reheat in a microwave or saucepan until warm through.